FAKE CHECK SCAM

-Over the past decade, banks like North Shore Trust have put a lot of time and money into building and implementing technologies which offer customers more speed and convenience.
+Over the past decade, banks like North Shore Trust and Savings have put a lot of time and money into building and implementing technologies which offer customers more speed and convenience.
 Banks have gone to great lengths to ensure these new high-tech delivery channels and payment options are secure from cybercriminals.
-This has driven the fraudster back towards one of the remaining low-tech payment methods – checks.
+This has driven the fraudster back toward one of the remaining low-tech payment methods – checks.

 Fraudulent check scams can take many different forms.
 Some of the more common examples include: